 |Time||The time of the message from which the value was taken.|

 |Formatted value||The value based on the indicated units of measurement or the value of the text sensor.|

 |Trailer||The name of the trailer (if it was assigned).|

 |Notes||An empty column for custom notes.|

-Files with videos that capture the time when the message with the sensor value was sent.
+Files saved using the Video module which capture the time when the message with the sensor value was sent.
 To watch them, click on the icon (the number of grouped files is indicated to the right of it, if several).
 If several grouped files are available, you can select the required one in the drop-down list in the upper-left corner.

 The column is available if the Video monitoring service is activated in the account properties.